-The issue I am dealing with here is an old one, but as Marshal Poe writes, our perspectives on right and wrong are very much tied to the times- the way we communicate and who gets to communicate to whom about what and how often (2011).
+The misconceptions I address here are loaded with feelings about what is right and what is wrong.
+These cannot be avoided because scholars and early scholars bring different perspectives to the act of doing research, but as Marshal Poe writes, our perspectives on right and wrong are very much tied to the times- the way we communicate and who gets to communicate to whom about what and how often (2011).
 Had this issue arose at my workplace, I probably would not find out about it because of the nature of the issue; some topics can be discussed on a blog at another university that would not be welcome at one’s own institution.
 That’s one area where the blog excels.
 It creates a fruitful venue to discuss topics outside of one’s own institution.

 Eric: Thank you for this fantastic information.
 I do have one question for you though, as I am struggling with this before I submit my paper.
 I wrote a paper for a graduate course.
 The paper I plan on submitting is exactly as I turned it in to the course with absolutely zero input from or collaboration with the professor.
 In fact, his entire involvement with the paper was approving the topic (it was a term paper) and grading it.
 Yet he is telling me that since I wrote it for his course, he needs to be listed as an author.
 I strongly disagree with his statement.
 Is this something I should be concerned about?
 Do I really need to add him as an author?”